 What are the next steps to KBA identification??

-Check that analytical steps and results are described correctly
+Check that analytical steps and results are described correctly; augmented here.

 Confirm ecological condition of sites using local experts and knowledge (ecosystems scientists, landowners, regional datasets) – Jan 2021?
+Correct, initial review suggested such, but more local knowledge will be helpful.
+Reviewers will need to understand the classification concepts and provide insight on relative condition.
+These are clearly cases where “restorability” is the main issue deciding whether or not mapped areas should count toward KBA area criteria.

+Cross-border considerations apply to 2-3 of these sites, so integration of US data and knowledge will be needed to finalize identification and for delineation steps.

 Refine KBA site boundaries based on this information – keeping in mind challenges of delineating manageable sites in heavily modified and often privately owned landscapes – Jan – Feb 2021?
+Again, given the requirement that some form of restorative management will be required, combined with the high proportion of non-public ownership, “manageability” needs to be defined appropriately for conservation practice in the prairies.

 If sites still meet KBA area thresholds, complete and submit official proposal forms – Mar 2021?